JMMP-Group/GO_coordination/meetings/minutes_14Feb2024.md

    - AM has an ensemble of coupled GC5 N216-ORCA025 runs for which he is generating mixing metrics.
 So far the sensitivity results look consistent with his forced tests.

 4. _GC5-Clim_:
    - Alejandro Bodas-Salcedo has asked for help in assessing the ocean in his tuning ensemble for GC5-Clim (and also potentially suggestions for ocean parameters to perturb - so far only perturbed atmosphere parameters).
-DS and CG will support this work. **Action: AA will pass AM contact to Alejandro.**
+DS and CG will support this work. **Action 2.1**

 5. _Diagnostic tools_:
    - RR and Matt Menary are interviewing this week for an industrial placement student to work on diagnostic tools including ESMValTool starting in the summer.